 In 1984 Payne received his BFA from Brigham Young University, specializing in graphic design.
 After college he relocated to the East Coast, accepting a position with a design firm there.
 After six years, and missing the wide open spaces of the West, he came back home.

-In more recent years, Payne’s artistic pursuits have come full-circle back to his roots, now focusing his creative energy on both his native California landscape and a few other favorite areas, including New England, the Mountain West, and coastal Brazil.
-His objective is to record the visual impressions of a rich, unique, and gentle land that has become increasingly developed and exploited.
+In more recent years, Payne’s artistic pursuits have come full-circle, now focusing his creative energy on both his native California landscape and a few other favorite areas, including New England, the Mountain West, and coastal Brazil.
+His objective is to record his visual impressions of a rich, unique, and gentle land that has become increasingly developed during his lifetime.

-The artist’s philosophy is fairly straight-forward, motivated by a deep connection to the land that nourished his spirit and body from the beginning, returning something of appreciation which he hopes inspires others who contemplate the Northern California landscape.
+The artist’s philosophy is fairly straight-forward, motivated by a deep connection to the land he knows, returning something of appreciation which he hopes inspires others who contemplate the landscape.
 Consistently Payne’s finished art has a pervasive sense of tranquility, reverence for the natural world, and often an element of solitude and retreat.

 While he is essentially self-taught as a painter, his approach to painting has evolved over a lifetime, influenced and informed by years as a graphic designer and illustrator.
 A viewer may first notice the artist’s attention to detail.
-However, the overall design, the visual energy of the composition, and its emotional impact are his key concerns as he begins work.
+However, the overall design, the visual energy of the composition, and its emotional impact are his key concerns as he works.
 He is equally versatile in watercolor and acrylic, but his large landscape work is always executed in oil since it provides the ideal working properties for his preferred subject matter and style.